frederic-perez/AmE-dictionary/data/idioms.md

 __for what it’s worth__ :four: For whatever value or merit it seems to have (to you).
 This expression, which normally precedes the expression of one’s opinion on a controversial topic, implies that the listener may not think much of it, but there it is, anyway. _I’m sorry to hear you lost your job.
 For what it’s worth, I think you made the right choice confronting your boss._
 __for which read__ :dart: _Readjustment, scaling back, for which read — redundancies._ :es: léase
 __for years/weeks/days to come__ :dart: Used to emphasize that something will continue for a long time into the future. _This is a moment that will be remembered and celebrated for years to come._ _It was a highlight that would be looped on SportsCenter for days to come._
+__forage for (something)__ To hunt around for something; to look through something in search of something else, typically food.
+__fore and aft__
 __foregone conclusion__
 __forever and a day__ :two: __1__ Eternally; always; ceaselessly. __2__ An exceptionally long period of time.
 __forge ahead__
+__fork in the road__
 __fork over the dough__ :two: To pay, generally unwillingly, a certain amount of money. _If you want the most cutting edge technology, you’d better be prepared to fork over the dough for it._
 __fork over__
 __fortunes of war__ (the fortunes of war)
 __forty winks__ :three: A short sleep during the day.
 A short nap.
 __fotostat__ “Fotostat” is a term that James Ellroy uses in his novels to refer to a type of photocopying machine that was popular in the mid-20th century.
 It’s short for “photo-stat,” which is a combination of the words “photo” and “stat,” short for “statistical.”
-__foul play__ :dart::three: Unspecified criminal or unscrupulous actions, especially violence when stated as the potential cause of a death or disappearance. _That actor actually died of a heart attack—there was no foul play after all._
+__foul play__ :dart::four: Unspecified criminal or unscrupulous actions, especially violence when stated as the potential cause of a death or disappearance. _That actor actually died of a heart attack—there was no foul play after all._ _No sign of foul play._
 __fountain of youth__ Anything reputed or promising to restore one’s youth, vitality, or health, or at least the appearance thereof. _At the age of 60, your grandmother looks fantastic!
 She must have discovered the fountain of youth._
 __four-letter word__
 __fourth wall__ :three: The imaginary barrier separating performers in a TV show, film, or play from the audience. _I hate those shows that break the fourth wall—I don’t want to feel like the characters are having a conversation with me!_